Dietary Restrictions During the Thai Traditional Postpartum Period

 eBook - Traditional Mother & Child Care in Thailand

-According to Thai traditional midwifery practices postpartum mothers should have hot drinks, like hot water, hot soups, and hot herbal drinks, banana blossom, ginger and peppers, with the idea that these foods and drinks can increase the production of breast milk.
+According to Thai Traditional Midwifery practices postpartum mothers should have hot drinks, such as hot water, hot soups, and hot herbal drinks, banana blossom, ginger and peppers, with the idea that these foods and drinks can increase the production of breast milk.

 Rice with salt, dried food, banana, roasted chicken, roasted fish, salted fish, green herbs, aloe vera, castor oil, pomegranate, foods which are white in color, such as soya milk, and dried fish are recommended, but this depends significantly on the region in Thailand (North, North-East, Central Thailand, South, and so on).

-Mind that Thailand is a predominantly Buddhist country, but there’s a significant Muslim community in the south of Thailand and there are several so-called hill tribe peoples (Hmong, Karen, Lahu, among others) living in the North of Thailand making up for a plethora of varieties in dietary recommendations.
+Mind that Thailand is a predominantly Buddhist country, but there’s a significant Muslim community in Southern Thailand and there are several so-called Hill Tribe peoples (Hmong, Karen, Lahu, among others) living in the North of Thailand making up for a plethora of varieties in dietary recommendations.

 As for not recommended or prohibited foods (also depending on the region) we find eggs, sour foods, meat, bamboo shoots, fish with scales (or by contrast fish without scales), seafood, onions, chili, spicy food, vegetables, greasy food, banana, fermented food, cat fish, winter melon, squash, beer and alcohol, pickled food, fruits, and acacia pennata (Cha-om), among other food products.